Mastercraft-Apps/Fixed-Heliactyl/README.md

 All features:
 - Resource Management (Use it to create servers, gift them, etc)
-- Coins (AFK Page earning, Linkvertise earning, Gift them away)
+- Coins (AFK Page Earning, Linkvertise earning, Gift them away)
 - Renewal (Require coins for renewal)
-- Coupons (Gives resources & coins to a user)
+- Coupons (which give resources & coins to a user)
-- Servers (create, view, edit servers)
+- Servers (create, view, and edit servers)
-- Payments (buy via stripe)
+- Payments (buy via Stripe)
 - Login Queue (prevent overload)
 - User System (auth, regen password, etc)
 - Store (buy resources with coins)
 - Dashboard (view resources)
-- Join for Rewards (join discord servers for coins)
+- Join for Rewards (join Discord servers for coins).
 - Admin (set/add/remove coins & resources, create/revoke coupons)
 - API (for bots & other things)

 # What happened to 13.x and 15.x?

-Due to major issues with both versions, we've decided to come back to v12 and recontinue it The latest versions will be on v12 now
+Due to major issues with both versions, we've decided to return to version 12 and continue.
+The latest versions will be on v12 now

 # Warning

-We cannot force you to keep the "Powered by Heliactyl" in the footer, but please consider keeping it.
-It helps getting more visibility to the project and so getting better.
-We won't do technical support for installations without the notice in the footer.
-We may DMCA the website in certain conditions.
+We cannot force you to keep "Powered by Heliactyl" in the footer, but please consider keeping it.
+It helps to get more visibility for the project, which is getting better.
+We won't provide technical support for installations without the notice in the footer.
+We may DMCA the website under certain conditions.
-Please do keep the footer though.
+Please do keep the footer, though.

 <hr>